 "I'm amazed by her talent and attitude to music.
 I think she has a big future." ーVadim Repin

-As a passionate chamber musician, she played at numerous festivals, including Trans-Siberian Art Festival in Novosibirsk, Interlaken Classics, Encuentro Santander, as well as Stars of the White Nights Festival in St. Petersburg.
+As a passionate chamber musician, she played at numerous festivals, including Trans-Siberian Art Festival in Novosibirsk, Interlaken Classics, Encuentro Santander, Brahms Festival in Lübeck, as well as Stars of the White Nights Festival in St. Petersburg.
 She has performed with world-renowned musicians such as Vadim Repin, Alexander Kniazev, Maxim Rysanov, Mario Brunello, Konstantin Lifschitz.
-In June 2016 she was a participant of the first Japanese tour of the Trans- Siberian Art Festival, where she played with Akiko Suwanai, Mischa Maisky, Nikolai Lugansky and Andrei Gridchuk in Suntory Hall in Tokyo and Kitara Concert Hall in Sapporo.
+In June 2016 she was a participant of the first Japanese tour of the Trans- Siberian Art Festival where she played with Akiko Suwanai, Mischa Maisky, Nikolai Lugansky and Andrei Gridchuk in Suntory Hall in Tokyo and Kitara Concert Hall in Sapporo.

 Anna has played since her childhood as a soloist with various orchestras, including the Novosibirsk Symphony Orchestra and the Tomsk Symphony Orchestra.
 In November 2022 she performed Brahms Violin Concerto with Kiel Philharmonic Orchestra under the baton of Benjamin Reiners.